Eastern Orthodoxy by country: Eastern Orthodox population by country

-The number of members of the Eastern Orthodox Church in each country has been subject to debate.
+There is no universal agreement on the number of members of the Eastern Orthodox Church in each country.
 Each study performed that seeks to discover the number of adherents in a country may use different criteria, and be submitted to different populations.
 As such, some numbers may be inflated, and therefore inaccurate.
 Examples of this are Greece and Russia, where estimates of adherence to Eastern Orthodoxy may reach 80–98%, but where surveys found lower percentages professing Eastern Orthodoxy or belief in God.
 The likely reason for this disparity is that many people in majority Eastern Orthodox countries will culturally identify with the Eastern Orthodox Church, especially if they were baptized as children, even if they are not currently practicing.
 This includes those who may be irreligious, yet culturally identify with the Eastern Orthodox Church, or for whom Eastern Orthodox Christianity is listed on official state records.
 Other cases of incongruent data also might be due to counting ethnic groups from Eastern Orthodox countries rather than actual adherents.
 For example, the Eastern Orthodox jurisdictions in the United States, which has large numbers of immigrants from Eastern Orthodox countries, have collectively reported a total of 2–3 million across the country.

 However, a 2010 study by Alexei Krindatch sought data from each parish, with the specific criteria of annual participation, discovering that there were only about 817,000 Eastern Orthodox Christians actively practicing their faith (i.e., attending church services on a regular basis) in the United States.
 The study explained that such a difference was due to a variety of circumstances, for example the higher numbers having counted all people who self-identify as Eastern Orthodox on a census regardless of active participation, or all people belonging to ethnic groups originating in Eastern Orthodox countries.
 This study, while initially controversial, proved groundbreaking, and has since been officially approved for use by the Assembly of Canonical Orthodox Bishops of the United States of America.